Animal Sciences Student Handbook

 Transfer students can check the “Transfer Credit Database” created by the UHM Admissions Office to see how courses transfer to UHM.

 Students wishing to transfer from another UHM program must submit the CTAHR (College of Tropical Agriculture and Human Resources) College and Curriculum Transfer Request form.
 The request form is available from CTAHR academic advisors located on the first floor of Gilmore Hall.
 Schedule an appointment with an academic advisor to discuss transfer into ANSC and have the paperwork processed.
-You may schedule an appointment at the CTAHR Undergraduate Advising website.
 Status as an ANSC major is not official until all necessary paperwork has been completed and processed.
 Students are encouraged to apply to the program within the first month of any given semester to allow adequate time to process their transfers prior to registration for classes.

 All CTAHR students are required to meet with an academic advisor every semester to plan their curriculum and to ensure they are making satisfactory progress towards graduation.